Share this link via

 Defect - A careless mistake or an omission.

 嵩 means "bulk, volume, height."
-Details are below.

 High - Used to describe a mountain that is tall and majestic.

-Name of a mountain - Used in the name of a mountain, such as "Souzan".
+Name Of A Mountain - Used in the name of a mountain, such as "Souzan".

 Volume - Used to describe the volume or capacity of something.